openedx/enterprise-access/README.rst

 From your host, run ``make dev.up.with-events``, which will start a local kafka container for you.
 Visit http://localhost:9021/clusters to access the local "Confluent Control Center".
-Confluent is like a cloud wrapper around vanilla Kafka.
+Confluent is like a cloud wrapper around "vanilla" Kafka.

 Your ``devstack.py`` settings should already be configured to point at this event broker, and to configure enterprise-access as an openedx event consumer and produer.